tosmi-ansible/aap-onboarding/README.md

   - [ ] Store Vault secret key for tenant as credential in tenant org
   - [ ] Create API token for tenant
   - [ ] Store API Token in tenant vault (org-config inventory)
+- [ ] Automation creation of tokens for GIT repos (GitLab / GitHub)
+- [ ] Clone a golden template example repository for a tenant

 ## Open Topics